seanbfield/barrel-aged/README.md

 ### MVP

-> MVP details will go here.
+- CRUD Functionality on All Resources via Axios
+- Sequelize Resource Tables
+  - Users (Name, Email, Password)
+    - FK: Reviews
+  - Whiskeys (Name, Type, Description, Avg.
+Rating)
+    - FK: Reviews
+  - Reviews (Rating, Comment)
+    - FK: Users, Whiskeys
+- Core React Components
+  - Pages
+    - Age Gate
+    - Landing (Hero, Overview, Login, Register)
+    - Homepage (_Index_)(View All Whiskies, Whiskies By Type)
+    - User (_Show_)
+    - Whiskey (_Show_)
+  - Modules
+    - Login Form
+    - Register Form

 ### Post-MVP

-> Post MVP details will go here.
+- Additional "Favorite" functionality, db table, and corresponding components for viewing and reordering favorite whiskeys from user dashboard.
+- "Like" functionality on reviews, plus sorting reviews by popularity.
+- Third party whiskey API to build out our database, enable "Add new whiskey for review." by user, with autofill.

 <br>

 ## Functional Heirarchy

 > Files and directories that are key to our production (and thus, have been- or will be- edited) are listed here in tree form here.
+Subdirectories should appear first, followed by filenames.

 #### Repo Structure

-> Subdirectories, followed by filenames, go here.

 ```
 barrel-aged